How do you protect a tank for gas storage?

 For a tank with gas inside, the most important process variable is the pressure.
 So you need a transmitter to measure the pressure of the tank and send that data to the control system.
 But if the transmitter fails, then you need another layer of protection.

-Here you can use a pressure switch.
+Here you can use a pressure.
 It can stop a process if the pressure varies too much from the setpoint.
 If that switch fails, then relief valves or rupture discs will kick in, hopefully avoiding an explosion.
 But it shouldn’t come to that.